hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 ### Acknowledgements

-I gathered these informations while working with [Torsten](http://torsten.io) on our database.
+I gathered these information while working with [Torsten](http://torsten.io) on our database.

 ### Sources